Before going through documentation chapters, thanks for purchasing PrivateContent Files Manager add-on and trusting LCweb!

 Then into HTML image or video (etc.) tags, as well as video players.

-Starting from v1.3 the add-on gives you a way to show/hide contents in your pages by checking whether logged user has or hasn't got at least a file for a specific upload field.
+The add-on gives you a way to show/hide contents in your pages by checking whether logged user has or hasn't got at least a file for a specific upload field.

 It is also natively integrated with with WordPress Block Editor (Gutenberg), WP Bakery, Elementor and Divi.